 - Preheat oven to 350°F. Lightly spray an 8×8-inch baking pan or line with parchment paper.
 Set aside.

 - In a medium bowl, with a hand or stand mixer, beat the cream cheese, pumpkin, egg, sugar, pumpkin spice, cinnamon, and salt.
 Beat on medium speed until the ingredients are well combined and it is smooth.
-Set aside.4 ounces cream cheese, ⅔ cup canned pumpkin, 1 large egg, ¼ cup granulated sugar, 1½ teaspoons pumpkin pie spice, 1 teaspoon ground cinnamon
+Set aside.4 ounces cream cheese, ⅔ cup pumpkin puree, 1 large egg, ¼ cup granulated sugar, 1½ teaspoons pumpkin pie spice, 1 teaspoon ground cinnamon, ½ teaspoon kosher salt

 - Prepare the brownie mix as directed on the box.
 Spread ⅔ of the brownie batter into the pan.18.3 ounces fudge brownie mix, 2 large eggs, ½ cup vegetable oil, 3 tablespoons water